Heather’s voice raises as she says, “How can you not see it my way? It’s the truth and you know it. You’re just too stubborn to admit it!”

 These three shifts are helpful because they remind us to attune to our partners side of the story.
 One of the vital elements of Dr. Gottman’s State of the Union conflict conversation is to not persuade, problem solve, or compromise until both partners can state each other’s positions to satisfaction.
 His 40 years of research on thousands of couples has shown that problem solving before partners feel understood is counterproductive.

-Next week we are going to give you the secret recipe for asking for your needs to be met in a way that helps your partner meet them.
-Stay tuned.
+In this post we give you the secret recipe for asking for your needs to be met in a way that helps your partner meet them.